davidecenzato/PFP-eBWT/README.md

 Tool to compute the eBWT and the GCA of a string collection.

 positional arguments:
-  input                 input fasta file name
+  input                 input FASTA file name

 optional arguments:
   -h, --help            show this help message and exit